 What should you ask your doctor about Castleman disease?

-As you cope with Castleman disease (CD) and its treatment, we encourage you to have honest, open discussions with your doctor.
-Feel free to ask any question that's on your mind, no matter how small it might seem.
+As you cope with Castleman disease (CD) and its treatment, we encourage you to have honest, open discussions with your doctors.
+Feel free to ask any question that’s on your mind, no matter how small it might seem.
 Here are some questions you might want to ask.
 Be sure to add your own questions as you think of them.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
+Nurses, social workers, and other members of the treatment team might also be able to answer many of your questions.

 - Is my CD localized or multicentric?